MarisaKirisame/DefComBlog/Calculator.md

 The profiler tell me that most time is spend in Map.get().
 Why?
 What is in a Map?

 There are multiple ways to implement a Map from String to Int.
 Most notable examples are search tree, hash map, and a trie.
 However, inorder to lookup a key, they all need to traverse the String to compare/compute the hash/traverse the trie, and look at multiple buckets/nodes to find the value.
-Looking at multiple places is not good, as it
+Looking at multiple places is not good, as it require multiple memory fetch, which may be a cache miss and stall the pipeline, and it also require conditional jump, which may fail the branch predictor and requ
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0ODU3Nzg2NTksLTEzOTEzODQ3ODQsMT
+eyJoaXN0b3J5IjpbLTk2NzMwNDE1MCwtMTM5MTM4NDc4NCwxNz
-c4NTkyOTAwNyw4NzQzOTMzNDgsMTE1MTMzNzU1NCwxNjc2ODgz
+g1OTI5MDA3LDg3NDM5MzM0OCwxMTUxMzM3NTU0LDE2NzY4ODMz
-MzExLC0xMzI1ODYwMzg3LC0yMDEyNjYxOTE0LDc3NjI1NTQ4Mi
+MTEsLTEzMjU4NjAzODcsLTIwMTI2NjE5MTQsNzc2MjU1NDgyLC
-wtNDc3NzAxMjA2LC0xMDk2OTgyMjc1LDcyNjExMDgzNiwxNzU2
+00Nzc3MDEyMDYsLTEwOTY5ODIyNzUsNzI2MTEwODM2LDE3NTY2
-NjM3MjI5LC02OTgzODg1MiwzMjIwMjA3MzIsLTExMzUzNzU0Nz
+MzcyMjksLTY5ODM4ODUyLDMyMjAyMDczMiwtMTEzNTM3NTQ3OS
-ksODQwNzQ5MzE3LC00NTMzNDA4ODcsMTk0NTA0MzM4NywzMzQ3
+w4NDA3NDkzMTcsLTQ1MzM0MDg4NywxOTQ1MDQzMzg3LDMzNDcz
-MzY1OTVdfQ==
+NjU5NV19
 -->